 A visual inspection of a house provides a home inspector with clues about the presence of moisture buildup and mold.
-This preliminary exam utilizes specialized equipment to measure humidity and moisture presence in walls or floors.
+This preliminary exam utilizes specialized equipment, such as thermal imaging cameras, to measure humidity and moisture presence in walls or floors.
 Other likely places for moisture intrusion include HVAC systems, crawl spaces, attics, dishwashers and other appliances where moisture is an issue.

 Air and surface samples are used to determine and understand if mold growth or stains are present, and to identify the type of mold.
 Experienced mold inspectors and laboratories like ours can detect mold problems, and provide you with recommendations to remedy them.